 Refer to Chapter 7 of your grants manual for instructions on claiming reimbursement for grant expenditures.

 LSTA sub-grants to Indiana libraries are made possible by the LSTA Grants to States program of the IMLS.
-The Indiana State Library Advisory Council (ISLAC) serves as an advisory body for LSTA funding, public library standards, and other library issues.
+The Indiana Library & Historical Board (ILHB) serves as an advisory body for LSTA funding, public library standards, and other library issues.